romilsondev1/Coloring-console/README.md

     background: "bg-yellow",
     attrs: ["bold"]
   },
-  "Stylish output in your terminal"
+  "Stylish output in your terminal", true
 ));

 ```